FREVA-CLINT/freva-deployment/README.md

   --wipe                Delete any existing data. (default: False) --user USER           Username to log on to the target server. (default: None) --python-path PYTHON_PATH
-                        Path to the default python3 interpreter on the target machine. (default:
+                        Path to the default python3 interpreter on the target machine. (default: /usr/bin/python) -v, --verbose         Verbosity level (default: 0) -V, --version         show program's version number and exit
-                        /usr/bin/python)
-  -v, --verbose         Verbosity level (default: 0)
 ```
 > **_Note_:** As the service keeps track of all freva instances within your institution, this has to be deployed only *once*.
-Please make sure that other admins who might need to install freva are aware of the host name for this service.
+Please make sure that other admins who might need to install freva are aware of the host name for this service. *This step is optional*

 # Configuring the deployment
 A complete freva instance will need the following services: